“Hannah is by far the most thorough designer I’ve worked with in 20+ years in marketing.”

 How may I help you?

-Great design goes beyond aesthetics—it solves problems and enhances experiences.
-That’s why I treat every project as a collaboration, ensuring clients, stakeholders, coworkers, department heads, and even the C-suite feel heard and supported.
+Great design work goes beyond aesthetics.
+I treat every project as a collaboration, ensuring clients, stakeholders, coworkers, department heads, and even the C-suite feel heard and supported.
 In my experience, the best designers don’t just create strong visuals; they communicate clearly, own their mistakes, and approach challenges with patience.
 A restaurant can serve incredible food, but if the service disappoints, diners walk away unhappy.
-I apply that same thinking to design—my goal is to deliver exceptional work through a seamless process.
+I apply that same thinking to design: my goal is to deliver exceptional work through a seamless and pleasant process.

 Feedback makes design stronger.